Alexandre Dumas: Career

 Dumas depended on numerous assistants and collaborators, of whom Auguste Maquet was the best known.
 It was not until the late twentieth century that his role was fully understood.
 Dumas wrote the short novel Georges (1843), which uses ideas and plots later repeated in The Count of Monte Cristo.
-Maquet took Dumas to court to try to get authorial recognition and a higher rate of payment for his work.
+Maquet took Dumas to court to get authorial recognition and a higher payment rate for his work.
 He was successful in getting more money, but not a by-line.

 Dumas's novels were so popular that they were soon translated into English and other languages.
 His writing earned him a great deal of money, but he was frequently insolvent, as he spent lavishly on women and sumptuous living.
 (Scholars have found that he had a total of 40 mistresses.)
 In 1846, he had built a country house outside Paris at Le Port-Marly, the large Château de Monte-Cristo, with an additional building for his writing studio.
-It was often filled with strangers and acquaintances who stayed for lengthy visits and took advantage of his generosity.
+It often was filled with strangers and acquaintances who stayed for lengthy visits and took advantage of his generosity.
 Two years later, faced with financial difficulties, he sold the entire property.

 Dumas wrote in a wide variety of genres and published a total of 100,000 pages in his lifetime.
-He also made use of his experience, writing travel books after taking journeys, including those motivated by reasons other than pleasure.
+He made use of his experience, writing travel books after taking journeys, including those motivated by reasons other than pleasure.
 Dumas travelled to Spain, Italy, Germany, England and French Algeria.
 After King Louis-Philippe was ousted in a revolt, Louis-Napoléon Bonaparte was elected president.
 As Bonaparte disapproved of the author, Dumas fled in 1851 to Brussels, Belgium, which was also an effort to escape his creditors.
 In about 1859, he moved to Russia, where French was the second language of the elite and his writings were enormously popular.
-Dumas spent two years in Russia and visited St. Petersburg, Moscow, Kazan, Astrakhan, Baku, and Tbilisi, before leaving to seek different adventures.
+Dumas spent two years in Russia and visited St. Petersburg, Moscow, Kazan, Astrakhan, Baku, and Tbilisi.
 He published travel books about Russia.

 In March 1861, the kingdom of Italy was proclaimed, with Victor Emmanuel II as its king.
 Dumas travelled there and for the next three years participated in the movement for Italian unification.
 He founded and led a newspaper, Indipendente.
 While there, he befriended Giuseppe Garibaldi, whom he had long admired and with whom he shared a commitment to liberal republican principles as well as membership within Freemasonry.
 Returning to Paris in 1864, he published travel books about Italy.

 Despite Dumas's aristocratic background and personal success, he had to deal with discrimination related to his mixed-race ancestry.
-In 1843, he wrote a short novel, Georges, that addressed some of the issues of race and the effects of colonialism.
+In 1843, he wrote the short novel Georges, which addressed some of the issues of race and the effects of colonialism.
 His response to a man who insulted him about his partial African ancestry has become famous.
 Dumas said: